Minimalist program: Strong minimalist thesis

-Within minimalism, economy — recast in terms of the Strong Minimalist Thesis (SMT) — has acquired increased importance.
-The 2016 book entitled Why Only Us — co-authored by Noam Chomsky and Robert Berwick — defines the Strong Minimalist Thesis as follows:
+Within minimalism, economy—recast in terms of the strong minimalist thesis (SMT)—has acquired increased importance.
+The 2016 book entitled Why Only Us—co-authored by Noam Chomsky and Robert Berwick—defines the strong minimalist thesis as follows:

-Under the Strong Minimalist Thesis, language is a product of the interface requirements and social exposure to particular languages (amongst other things).
-This reduces to a minimum the "innate" component of the language faculty, which has been criticized over many decades.
+Under the strong minimalist thesis, language is a product of inherited traits as developmentally enhanced through intersubjective communication and social exposure to individual languages (amongst other things).
+This reduces to a minimum the "innate" component (the genetically inherited component) of the language faculty, which has been criticized over many decades and is separate from the developmental psychology component.